 - Remote batteries not included

-7. PETGEEK Automatic Dog Treat Dispenser, Puzzle Feeder
+7. PETGEEK Automatic Dog Treat Dispenser Puzzle Feeder

-- Clear food chamber
+- Clear food monitoring

 - Easy to clean

-- High battery consumption
+- Frequent battery changes

 8. Generic Duck Shape Interactive Treat Dispenser